What is the all-around shoe of trail running legend Kilian Jornet like in real life?

 Ultra Running Magazine

-Ultra Running Magazine praises the Tomir 2.0 for its comfortable and responsive cushioning, thanks to the supercritical midsole that is ideal for long distances.
-The Vibram LiteBase outsole with 5 mm studs offers excellent traction on various surfaces.
-The Ripstop TPE upper is durable and offers a secure fit.
+Ultra Running Magazine praises the Tomir 2.0 for its comfortable and responsive cushioning, thanks to the supercritical midsole, which is ideal for long distances.
+The Vibram LiteBase outsole with 5mm lugs offers excellent traction on a variety of surfaces.
+The Ripstop TPE upper is durable and provides a secure fit.
 Ultrarunning

 Conclusion and ordering